-www.PapaCambridge.com At the end of the test you should make an assessment of the candidate's pronunciation, according to the test you should make an assessment of the candidate's pronunciation, according to the test you should make an assessment of the candidate's pronunciation, according to the test you should make an assessment of the candidate's pronunciation, according to the test you should make an assessment of the candidate's pronunciation, according to the candidate of the test you should make an assessment of the candidate's pronunciation, according to the candidate of the fluency, following the guidelines given in the Marking Instructions.
-While you may use the opport of the candidate's introduction to the topic to assess these factors, your final assessment must based on the candidate's overall performance.
+www.papaCambridge.com At the end of the test you should make an assessment of the candidate's pronunciation, ac fluency, following the guidelines given in the Marking Instructions.
+While you may use the opportu the candidate's introduction to the topic to assess these factors, your final assessment must be based the candidate's overall performance.
 Exceptional performance in the role play situations (ie one in which a fluid and natural conversation develops) should be rewarded by a high impression mark.